 Generally, most students wishing to pursue Spanish for the language requirement must take the Spanish Placement Test prior to enrolling in a course, unless they have met another course prerequisite.
 Students who have had no prior high school or college Spanish instruction may be permitted to enroll directly into SPAN 111 without taking the placement exam but will need to work with an advisor for verification and to obtain enrollment permission.

 Spanish heritage speakers (individuals who attended high school in the United States and grew up speaking Spanish, typically without receiving formal Spanish instruction) wishing to pursue Spanish coursework for the language requirement may not enroll in SPAN 111–212 courses and should not take the placement test above.
-These students should instead complete the Spanish for Heritage Speakers track by enrolling directly into SPAN 227.
+These students should instead complete the Spanish for Heritage Speakers track, typically by enrolling directly into SPAN 227.
 Heritage speakers that are uncertain about their Spanish language ability are encouraged to contact the Spanish heritage advisor to take a heritage speaker placement test and/or discuss enrolling in SPAN 226.